 To qualify for the temporary extension you need to meet all the following criteria:

-People who think they are eligible should email the Department for Health and Social Care on Healthystartclaim@dhsc.gov.uk stating that they believe they qualify.
+People who think they are eligible should email the Department for Health and Social Care and ask for an application form on Healthystartclaim@dhsc.gov.uk stating that they believe they qualify.

 The Government has also promised a review of the Healthy Start scheme this winter to explore how else it can make the scheme available to more families.
 As part of this we would like to see the scheme extended to all children from families in receipt of Universal Credit, not just those earning less than £408 a month as is currently required.
 As well as a commitment to fund a communications campaign to increase awareness and uptake of the scheme.